hacl-star/hacl-star/snapshots/README.md

   The code in hacl-c has been selectively picked from the make targets `snapshot-gcc` or `snapshot-gcc-unrolled` to provide best performance.

+  To build the library, execute `make libhacl.co` or `make libhacl32.so` (on 32-bit systems).
+  To test the library, execute `make unit-tests` or `make unit-tests32`, which runs the tests in `../test/test-files/unit-tests.c`.

 - `hacl-c-compcert`